 If you apply to us and your application is unsuccessful your application form and all accompanying information will be responsibly destroyed.

-A tenancy is not deemed valid or active until such time as the tenancy agreement is signed by all the parties mentioned thereon, the Guarantor has signed the deed of guarantee and all fees and charges are paid along with all advanced rent and deposits agreed with Beech Properties.
+A tenancy is not deemed valid or active until such time as the tenancy agreement is signed by all the parties mentioned thereon, the Guarantor has signed the deed of guarantee and all Advance Rents and Deposits are paid as agreed with Beech Properties.

 There is no obligation on Beech Properties to give a reason to any applicant or their Guarantor for declining an application.